SCIENTISTS have released the unexpected effects of the unhealthy beginning of the day.

 Men gave blood samples every morning and solved cognitive tests.

 In the bloodstream of those who were fed unhealthy, 44 percent more circulating fatty tissue was detected than those who were on a healthier diet regime.
-They also had reduced concentration, speed of memory, and the ability to remember.
+Thos people also had reduced concentration, the speed of memory, and the ability to remember.